AndyObtiva/strategic/README.md

 **Default strategy for a strategy name that has no strategy class is the superclass: `TaxCalculator`**

-You may set a default strategy on a `Strategic` model via class method `default_strategy`
+You may set a default strategy on a strategic model via class method `default_strategy`

 ```ruby
 class TaxCalculator